ugorji/binc/SPEC.md

     Timezone offset has a range of -12:00 to +14:00 (ie -720 to +840 minutes).
     Bit 15 = have\_dst: set to 1 if we set the dst flag.
     Bit 14 = dst\_on: set to 1 if dst is in effect at the time, or 0 if not.
     Bits 13..0 = timezone offset in minutes.
-It is a signed integer in Big Endian format.
+It is a positive integer in Big Endian format.

 ### Containers